AlmaESL/TNM097_project/README.md

 # CAMpare NR IQA - TNM097 Project
-No-reference IQA on live video in OpenCV
+No-reference IQA on video in OpenCV

 Objective metrics used:
 - SCIELAB